Blues, Crues and Derry through but Glens make exit

 Sadio Dialo's goal gave Derry a 1-0 aggregate win over HB Torshavn.

-But there was agony for Glentoran as they levelled late against Gzira United but losy 14-13 in a dramatic shootout.
+But there was agony for Glentoran as they levelled late against Gzira United but lost 14-13 in a dramatic shootout.

 Heatley sends Crues through

-Crusaders advance to face Norwegian side Rosenburg in the second round of the Europa conference league courtesy of a narrow win at Seaview.
+Crusaders advance to face Norwegian side Rosenberg in the second qualifying round courtesy of a narrow win at Seaview.

 Talisman Heatley struck the winner on the 73rd minute after Haka defender Anthony Herbert was caught in possession on the half-way line.
 Heatley nipped in and coolly slotted past a helpless Aatu Hakala to give the hosts a deserved lead.

-It was the Crues who had the opening chance of the evening after Ross Clarke's dangerous cross was flicked onto the back post by the towering Adam Lecky, but the hosts failed to take advantage of the former Ballymena United man's ball to the back post.
+It was the Crues who had the opening chance of the evening after Ross Clarke's dangerous cross was flicked on by the towering Adam Lecky, but the hosts failed to take advantage of the former Ballymena United man's ball to the back post.

-The hosts may have edged the first half but it was the Finnish side who almost took the lead when Logan Rogerson snuck in at the back post to volley at Jonny Tuffey's goal from six-yards out but was denied by a last-ditch block from Jarlath O'Rourke.
+The hosts may have edged the first half but it was the Finnish side who almost took the lead when Logan Rogerson snuck in at the back post to volley at Jonny Tuffey's goal from six yards out but he was denied by a last-ditch block from Jarlath O'Rourke.

-Stephen Baxter's men started the second half with intent with Jordan Forsythe volleying wide and Philip Lowry having his effort saved off the line minutes from the restart.
+Stephen Baxter's men started the second half with intent with Jordan Forsythe volleying wide and Philip Lowry having his effort saved off the line.

-Teemu Tainio's side failed to trouble a resolute Crusaders defence with their best effort in the second half coming from the lively Stavros Zarokostas, who fired over under no pressure from 12 yards out.
+Teemu Tainio's side failed to trouble a resolute Crusaders defence with their best effort in the second half coming from the lively Stavros Zarokostas, who fired over from 12 yards.

 Blues advance despite defeat

-Despite a 1-0 second-leg defeat to Vllaznia, Linfield sealed their passage to the next round of Europa Conference League qualifiers by way of a 3-2 aggregate victory.
+Despite a 1-0 second-leg defeat to Vllaznia, Linfield sealed their passage to the next round by way of a 3-2 aggregate victory.

 David Healy's side took a two-goal lead to Albania but Bekim Belaj's 54th-minute header loosened the Blues' grip on the tie.